St. Luke's Medical Center (company)

 St. Luke's Medical Center (SLMC) is a private non-profit health care institution based in Quezon City, Metro Manila, Philippines which operates two hospitals of the same name in Quezon City and Taguig.

+The first health facility of the St. Luke's Medical Center was established in Tondo, Manila in 1903 by the American Protestant Episcopalian missionaries, which later moved to Quezon City in 1961.
+The second hospital would be inaugurated in Taguig in 2010.

+The hospital established the St. Luke's College of Nursing in 1907 which is now under the Trinity University of Asia, its affiliated university.

-Founded by the American missionary Charles Henry Brent under the Protestant Episcopal Church in the United States (Protestant Episcopal Church in the United States of America) in 1903, it is the third American and Protestant founded hospital in the Philippines after CPU–Iloilo Mission Hospital and Silliman University Medical Center.
+St. Luke's is affiliated with the Episcopal Church in the Philippines and maintains ties with the Protestant Episcopal Church in the United States of America.

-The St. Luke's Medical Center in Quezon City serves as the university hospital of the Trinity University of Asia, the first Protestant Episcopalian university in Asia.

 History

-St. Luke’s was established in 1903 by American Episcopalian missionaries as a charity ward and dispensary hospital.
-St. Luke's started out as fully free outpatient clinic for the poor in Calle Magdalena, Tondo.
+St. Luke's was established in October 1903 by American Protestant Episcopalian missionaries as a charity ward and dispensary hospital led by retired bishop Charles Henry Brent.
+St. Luke's started out as the Dispensary of St. Luke the Beloved Physician, a fully free outpatient clinic for the poor in Calle Magdalena (now Masangkay Street) in Tondo, Manila.
 It also supports and conducts medical, dental and surgical missions in rural areas.

+The 30-bed University Hospital would be inaugurated on October 23, 1907.
+The bed capacity was increased to 52 three years later.

+In 1912, the University Hospital would be renamed as St. Luke's Hospital to distinguish it from the University of the Philippines Hospital.

+The health facility would move to Quezon City in 1961.

-It was transformed into an independent, non-sectarian, non-stock, non-profit corporation in the 1970s.
+It was transformed into an independent, non-sectarian, non-stock, non-profit corporation in the 1975.

+St. Luke's Medical Center would open its second hospital at the Bonifacio Global City in Taguig in 2010.

-Facilities
+Facilities and affiliates

 Hospitals

 St. Luke's Medical Center Inc. maintains two hospitals, one in Quezon City and another at the Bonifacio Global City in Taguig.
 SLMC is based in the Quezon City Hospital while the Taguig hospital is a wholly owned corporation of the Quezon City-based SLMC.